Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte I - Vers les Brumes/Arc B - Welcome to Barovia.md

 Unless the players intervene, the following sequence then unfolds:

-* Ismark stands up, pushing his seat away from the table.
+- Ismark stands up, pushing his seat away from the table.
 "That's enough, Master Cantemir," he growls.
-* "You going to put me in my place, Master Kolyanovich?"
+- "You going to put me in my place, Master Kolyanovich?"
 Bildrath sneers.
 "Stop lying to the woman.
 The girl's as good as dead.
 We'll all be joining her soon enough."
-* "There's always a chance," Ismark says heatedly.
+- "There's always a chance," Ismark says heatedly.
 He swallows, and glances back at Mary, then at the players.
 "You might have given up on our people, Bildrath, but I haven't."
-* Bildrath eyes Ismark, his hands curling into fists.
+- Bildrath eyes Ismark, his hands curling into fists.
 After a long, lingering moment, he spits on the floor and exits the tavern without addressing Ismark or the players.
 The taproom remains deathly quiet, the silence broken only by Mary's choking sobs.

 If the players ask, Mary can share the following information:

-* Gertruda is her twenty-one-year-old daughter.
+- Gertruda is her twenty-one-year-old daughter.
 Ever since Doru, her betrothed, marched on Castle Ravenloft and failed to return, Gertruda has become fixated on the castle, believing that, if she could only journey to Castle Ravenloft and speak with the Devil, she could convince him to set Doru free from whatever prison he's been thrown in.
-* Mary has repeatedly forbidden Gertruda from traveling to the castle.
+- Mary has repeatedly forbidden Gertruda from traveling to the castle.
 With the advent of the siege, however, Gertruda has become stubbornly convinced that a diplomatic solution is the only way to end the village's suffering.
-* Last night, Mary and Gertruda had a tumultuous argument that ended with both on poor terms.
+- Last night, Mary and Gertruda had a tumultuous argument that ended with both on poor terms.
 This morning, Mary woke to find their old horse, Nori, missing from her stall—and Gertruda nowhere to be found.
 (Mary believes Gertruda took Nori in an effort to outrun the zombie horde.)

 A few moments after Bildrath has left, if the players haven't already done so, Ismark turns to comfort Mary.
-"I promise you," he says, his voice breaking, "That I will do *everything* I can to see that Gertruda is brought home safely."
+"I promise you," he says, his voice breaking, "That I will do _everything_ I can to see that Gertruda is brought home safely."

 Once calmed, Mary wipes her eyes, thanks Ismark (and the players, if they comforted her), and departs the tavern.

 > [!lore]+ **Where's Gertruda?**
+> Gertruda, despairing at the state of the village and determined to show the same courage as Doru, left Barovia for Vallaki the morning of the players' arrival, seeking to secure aid and supplies.
+However, if the players speak with the Barovian refugees or guards at Vallaki's gates in [[Arc C - Into the Valley#C12a.
+The Vallakian Gates|Arc C - Into the Valley]], they can learn that Gertruda never made it to Vallaki.
+>
-> Gertruda, despairing at the state of the village and determined to show the same courage as Doru, left Barovia for Castle Ravenloft the morning of the players' arrival, seeking to plead for Strahd’s mercy.
-When she arrived at the castle, a trembling Gertruda demanded Strahd make good on his obligations as Barovia's liege-lord, providing for the safety and repairs the village so desperately needed.
-Impressed by her audacity, Strahd invited her to Castle Ravenloft to discuss the matter further—and she has remained there ever since.
+> Instead, Strahd's black carriage found Gertruda along the Old Svalich Road.
+Recognizing him, a trembling Gertruda demanded he make good on his obligations as Barovia's liege-lord, providing for the safety and repairs the village so desperately needed.
+Impressed by her audacity and [](Arc%20C%20-%20Into%20the%20Valley.md#C12a.%20The%20Vallakian%20Gates)—and she has remained there ever since.

-### Ismark’s Request
-After Mary departs, Ismark asks them to aid in defending the village’s eastern barricade that night.
-“Like it or not, we’re all in this together," he says somberly.
-“The more hands, the better.
-I don’t know if I can promise coin, but I can promise it’ll help all of us survive the night—yourselves included."
-In exchange for the players’ aid, Ismark is glad to offer them room and board at his family’s home.
-(The Blood of the Vine Tavern doesn't have rooms for rent.)
+## B5c.
+The Burgomaster’s Mansion

+<span class="citation"><em>This scene takes place in Chapter 3: Area E4.</em></span>

 If the players agree to aid in the town’s defense, Ismark is deeply grateful.
 He asks them to first retrieve a crate of “fire bottles" from his sister, Ireena, who is overseeing the defense of the village’s southern perimeter from their home, <span class="citation">E4.
 Burgomaster’s Mansion (p.
 44)</span>.
 (Ismark, who has to return to the western barricades to prepare for the return of the dead, can’t take the time to do so himself.)
 If asked, Ismark can explain that a “fire bottle" is a bottle of wine with a rag wick, meant to be lit and hurled at approaching undead.

 Once the players have retrieved the crate of fire bottles and had an opportunity to rest at the manor, Ismark tells them, they should take the fire bottles to the eastern barricade—the place where they first entered the village—where they’ll be stationed throughout the night.

 ## B5d.
 The Burgomaster’s Mansion

 This area is largely as described in <span class="citation">Burgomaster’s Mansion (p.
 44)</span>.
 However, Burgomaster Kolyan Indirovich has not yet been killed, and Ireena hasn’t yet been bitten.

 ### The Angry Mob

 When the players arrive, they find a mob of ten Barovian **commoners** has formed outside of the mansion.
 Add the following to the end of this area’s description:

 <div class="description">